 This dog has 2 fractured ribs at the arrows.
 Can you see them?

 This view of the same chest might help a little.
-The fractures could easily be missed in the above view, verifying how important it can be to take 2 views.
+The fractures could easily be missed in the above view, verifying how important it is to take 2 views.

 This is a radiograph of cat with a fractured pelvis that is more severe than the one Sundance has.
 Do you see the fracture on both sides?